-- 4. Pumping station of Atlantic Highlands located on First Avenue north of Bay Avenue. - 5.
-Atlantic Highlands Elementary School and playground located between East Washington and East Lincoln Avenues. - 6.
-United States Post Office located off First Avenue. - 7.
+- 4. Sewerage pumping station located on First Avenue north of Bay Avenue. - 5.
+Atlantic Highlands Elementary School and playground located between East Washington and East Lincoln Avenues on First Avenue. - 6.
+United States Post Office located on the corner of West Mount Avenue and Railroad Avenue. - 7.
 Municipal Marina: includes pier areas and facilities leased from the Borough, the Shore Casino Restaurant and banquet facility, two smaller restaurants, and a bait and tackle shop, Sea Streak Ferry Office, Hair Salon, the Atlantic Highlands Yacht Club, and the skateboard park.